Alfie Atkins: Film

 Starting in the late 1970s, a cartoon series was produced, containing adaptations of the books.
-The main director was Per Åhlin and the musical score was composed by Georg Riedel.
+The main director was Per Åhlin, the musical score was composed by Georg Riedel and the narration was provided by Björn Gustafson.
 The show was a co-production between Åhlin's company PennFilm, the Swedish Film Institute and the Nordic television channels SVT, NRK, DR and YLE.
 Between 1979 and 1982, thirteen episodes of approximately 10 minutes each were produced.
 In 1994, three additional shorts were produced.

 Animated feature and subsequent cartoon series (2010s)

 In 2013, Norwegian director Torill Kove brought Alfie Atkins to cinemas with the feature presentation Hocus Pocus Alfie Atkins.
-It is based on the book of the same title with additions made for the sake of runtime The film was followed by a new Alfie Atkins TV series of 13 episodes.
+It is based on the book of the same title with additions made for the sake of runtime.
+The film was followed by a new Alfie Atkins TV series of 13 episodes.